 During the Second World War operations were resumed once again.
 A new processing plant was erected in 1943 the remains of which were quite extensive but were subsequently demolished to make way for the new mine, the site finally closed in 1944.
 There has been an interest in the Tungsten and Tin deposits for many years; in the 1980’s there was an extensive drilling program, this and other investigations indicated a deposit of over 45 million tonnes.
 The low values of the deposits and the low price of Tungsten at the time caused the project to be abandoned.

-In recent years Wolf Minerals acquired the site in 2014, since then a processing plant has been constructed and the mine is in full operation.
+After much investigation Wolf Minerals acquired the Hemerdon Mine site in 2014.
+Since then a new access road was built, a modern processing plant has been constructed and the mine is in full operation.
 With indicated ore reserves in the region of 200 million tonnes of .02% Tin and .018% Wolfram it could be one of the top four largest producers in the world.

 There were two large warehouses that we were allowed access into.
 Both contained many thousands of drill core samples.
 These were the product of the 1980’s investigation of the site and Wolf Minerals had used them as the basis for the modern mine plan.

 This is the second warehouse which was in quite a bad way.
 Sadly vandals had wrecked much of the interior, but it was still interesting to have an explore.
 Consequently all the cores had been removed to the main warehouse.